13 Reasons Why Season 2 first impression: Not reasonable enough

-Sequels are a risky territory.
+Sequels have always been a risky territory.
 And even riskier when the source material has already been exhausted in the show’s first season.
 But considering streaming giant Netflix’s propensity towards incessantly piling up content on their portal, it doesn’t really come as a surprise that the second season of the immensely popular young adult series 13 Reasons Why is here and streaming.
 I have seen the first five episodes of the second season and here’s what I think.

-Each episode of the first season had focused on one of the 13 audio tapes Hannah Baker (Katherine Langford) recorded to explain why she went on to take her own life.
-Now in the second season, we face the aftermath of the tapes.
+Each episode of the first season had focused on one of the 13 audio tapes that Hannah Baker (Katherine Langford) recorded to explain why she went on to take her own life.
+Now in the second season, we face the aftermath of these tapes.
 As Hannah’s mother, Olivia Baker files a case against the Liberty High School authorities for not paying enough attention to the problems of their students and ultimately having a hand in Hannah Baker’s suicide, the series functions much more like a courtroom drama this time.

 Beginning five months after Hannah’s suicide, show creator Brian Yorkey goes beyond Jay Asher’s novel for this season.
 Hannah’s tapes are replaced by court testimony.
 Every episode begins with a voiceover from one of the students called to the stand to talk about the events that led up to Hannah’s suicide.
 While the device is absorbing enough, the power of the story is massively watered down by its content.